c-grigsby/drag-force-solution/README.md

 # Drag Force Solution

-This program models a mathematical equation to determine the power in watts and horsepower needed to overcome the drag force produced on a car based upon its current velocity.
+This project aims to provide a program which models a mathematical equation to determine the power in watts and horsepower needed to overcome the drag force produced on a car based upon its current velocity.

 ## More Info